gimenete/gimenete/README.md

 ### Hi there 👋

-I'm a GitHub Actions Engineer.
 I live in Saragossa, Spain.
 You can follow me on [Twitter](https://twitter.com/gimenete).
 DMs are open.

-I move millions of records, pixels, or datapoints with my code.
-But more importantly I work with hundreds of engineers, managers and users to develop products used by millions.

 A bit about me: